cometbft/cometbft/spec/abci/abci++_methods.md

          `RequestFinalizeBlock`.
         * However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to discard it in case another block is decided.
     * `RequestProcessProposal` is also called at the proposer of a round.
-      Normally the call to `RequestProcessProposal` occurs right after the call to `RequestPrepareProposal` and `RequestProcessProposal` matches the block produced based on `ResponsePrepareProposal` (i.e., `RequestPrepareProposal.txs` equals `RequestProcessProposal.txs`).
+The reason for this is to inform the Application of the block header's hash, which cannot be done at `PrepareProposal` time.
+In this case, the call to `RequestProcessProposal` occurs right after the call to `RequestPrepareProposal`.
-      However, no such guarantee is made since, in the presence of failures, `RequestProcessProposal` may match `ResponsePrepareProposal` from an earlier invocation or `ProcessProposal` may not be invoked at all.
     * The height and time values match the values from the header of the proposed block.
     * If `ResponseProcessProposal.status` is `REJECT`, consensus assumes the proposal received is not valid.